OpenCTI-Platform/docs/docs/deployment/breaking-changes.md

 * New Client-python method `client.stix_cyber_observable.promote_to_indicator_v2` introduced

+Change to the SAML authentication: when `want_assertions_signed` and `want_authn_response_signed` SAML parameter are not present in OpenCTI configuration, the default is set to "true" by the underlaying library (passport-saml) when previously it was false by default.
+If you have issues after upgrade, you can try with both of them set to false.

 !!! warning "Discontinued Support"

     Please note that the deprecated methods will be permanently removed in OpenCTI 6.5.